-We want to animate the streets of Quarry Hill in an immersive, exciting way that drives footfall while changing perspectives on life and literature.
+We animated the streets of Quarry Hill in an immersive, exciting way that drove footfall while changing perspectives on life and literature.

 Led by Found Fiction, Street Stories was a street literature project which celebrated Quarry Hill voices past, present and future.
-As part of Street Stories, a team of Leeds writers has written super-short stories to be displayed in public spaces, abandoned areas and prominent venues across Quarry Hill.
+As part of Street Stories, a team of Leeds writers wrote super-short stories which were displayed in public spaces, abandoned areas and prominent venues across Quarry Hill.

-The stories are published in a guerrilla fashion – taking the form of vinyl stickers, wraparound banners and chalk paint murals, among other forms.
-The stories are inspiring, reflective and attention-grabbing for passers by.
-They combine fact and fiction, revealing a hidden truth about this historic Leeds neighbourhood in language that’s family friendly and accessible to all.
+The stories were published in a guerrilla fashion – taking the form of vinyl stickers, wraparound banners and chalk paint murals, among other forms.
+The stories were inspiring, reflective and attention-grabbing for passers by.
+They combined fact and fiction, revealing a hidden truth about this historic Leeds neighbourhood in language that was family friendly and accessible to all.

 Funded by the Leeds City College Arts Fund, the purpose of Street Stories was to pique the interest and transcend the surroundings of passers by – ultimately, empowering and inspiring people in the community through the written word.

 These stories were everywhere.
 Some were labelled READ ME and tucked away in bus stops, while others were displayed proudly on easels inside building foyers.
 Some revealed themselves subtly on the side of boarded-up pubs, while others shouted ostentatiously over motorway traffic.

 Here are some of the places our Street Stories were displayed:

 These were the partners which supported Street Stories.

 Click the names to find the locations on Google Maps.

 Found Fiction cherry-picked four Leeds writers for the project based on their creative talent and personal connections to Quarry Hill.